Ditto Staked Aptos (STAPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ditto Staked Aptos Historical Price

-According to the latest data gathered on Ditto Staked Aptos live price page, the current price of Ditto Staked Aptos is 5.36USD.
-The circulating supply of Ditto Staked Aptos(STAPT) is 49.29K STAPT , giving it a market capitalization of $263.39K.
+According to the latest data gathered on Ditto Staked Aptos live price page, the current price of Ditto Staked Aptos is 5.16USD.
+The circulating supply of Ditto Staked Aptos(STAPT) is 49.29K STAPT , giving it a market capitalization of $253.99K.

 How Does Ditto Staked Aptos (STAPT) Price Prediction Module Work?